14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 ## Do you see any way you could possibly automate or facilitate your estimation/offer process?
 How?

-We selected a couple of answers here that called our attention.
+Here we have selected a couple of answers that called our attention.

-> “It's so simple, excel is fine“
+> “It's so simple, excel is fine.“

-> “Unfortunately the estimation process is very different between projects“
+> “Unfortunately the estimation process is very different between projects.“

-> “Yes we use T-shirt Sizing sometimes to quickly estimate“
+> “Yes we use T-shirt Sizing sometimes to quickly estimate.“

 > “Most of the process is already automated, but you can't automate the insight and client specific notes that show that you care and really show interest in the project.“